-I’ve had my auto insurance with State Farm for the past 2 years, and every year their car insurance premiums have been going up.
+I’ve had my auto insurance with State Farm for the past few years, and every year their car insurance premiums have been going up.
 It was only a few dollars difference and I just ended up paying the higher rate.
 But when I recently received a new renewal notice, their premium had gone up by $150 or over 20%!
-This bought my 6 month (semi-annual) car insurance bill to $836, and this is after having a multi-policy discount.
+This bought my 6 month (semi-annual) car insurance bill to $836, and this is after having a multi-policy discount with them.
 Upon receiving the mail I immediately picked up the phone and called the State Farm agent, who gave me the glib line that all companies are finding it difficult in the current economy and financial companies – especially insurance companies – had to raise fees to stay in business.
 A load of baloney if you ask me.
-Working in the financial services industry and as a regular personal finance blogger, I know a thing or to about market trends and insurances are in fact falling as companies try and retain/attract customers.
+Working in the financial services industry and as a regular personal finance blogger, I know a thing or to about market trends and insurance premiums are in fact falling as companies try and retain/attract customers.

 By far, GEICO have the easiest to use website, with guidance on key terms and coverage options along the way.
 After giving some personal information about where I live (all insurance is determined on this basis), I really liked their online feature that automatically obtained my vehicle and driver information from motor vehicle departments and other groups.
 This allowed me to get a faster and more accurate quote, without having to type in all my car information.
 It took me around 5 minutes to get a premium estimate (broken down by each insurance item) that I could easily customize it to see what impacts changing one or more factors would have on the premium.